-Includes hands-free commercial-style dicing kit.
-14-cup and 4-cup work bowls.
+Includes hands-free commercial-style dicing kit and 14-cup and 4-cup work bowls.
 ExactSlice System allows external thickness adjustment.
-2-in-1 feed tube.
+Two-in-one feed tube.
 Seal has locking system with leak-resistant ring.
-Includes multiple blades and discs and storage case.
+Includes multiple blades and discs and a storage case.

 Food can get stuck in the hollow underneath the blade.

-11-cup and 3-cup work bowls.
+This 11-cup food processor comes with work bowls with both 11-cup and 3-cup capacities.
 ExactSlice System features optimized speeds and an external lever that adjusts thickness of slices.
-3-in-1 wide mouth feed tube allows large items with little prep.
+The 3-in-1 wide feed tube has a large mouth to accommodate large items with little prep.
 Seal has locking system with leak-resistant ring.
 Includes discs, blades and a storage case.

 Buttons are hard to depress.